 7.3 If a student submits at the very end of a month and has already received a stipend instalment for the next month, this can be retained unless the student has entered employment.

 8.1 If a student is in in full time employment, they cannot also hold a full-time award, unless all parties agree in writing in advance.
 Should a student enter full time employment their award will be terminated, and they will be liable for any outstanding fees (capped at three years) unless all parties come to a written agreement in advance.

-8.2 Provided all parties agree, students who are in receipt of a full-time award from the University can take on a maximum average of 12 hours a week of part time work, including teaching or demonstrating, Graduate Teaching Assistants and Research Assistants/Associates (which must be covered by a separate employment contract).
-The University full-time equivalent is 36.5 hours per week and the total combined working hours of the studentship and part-time work should not go over the government’s maximum weekly working hours of an average 48 hours a week.
-This is to ensure the student does work too many hours in a week to have sufficient rest time, and does not fall behind in their studies.
+8.2 Provided all parties agree, students who are in receipt of a full-time award from the University can take on a maximum average of 12 hours a week of part time work, including but not limited to teaching or demonstrating, Graduate Teaching Assistants and Research Assistants/Associates (which must be covered by a separate employment contract).
+The University full-time equivalent is 36.5 hours per week and the total combined working hours of the studentship and part-time work will not go over the government’s maximum weekly working hours of an average 48 hours a week.
+This is to ensure the student does not work too many hours in a week to have sufficient rest time, and does not fall behind in their studies.
 External funders may have additional rules relating to part time working, which must be adhered to for the duration of the award.

-UKRI funding only: students can undertake a maximum of 6 hours per week additional part time work in any given week, but Warwick will allow up to 12 hours maximum.
+UKRI funding only: UKRI recommends that students undertake a no more than 6 hours per week additional part time work in any given week, but Warwick will allow up to 12 hours maximum.

 8.3 Provided all parties agree, students can hold a part-time award (60%) and part-time employment (40%).
 The University 60% equivalent is 22 hours per week and the total combined working hours of the studentship and work should not go over the government’s maximum weekly working hours of an average 48 hours a week.
 This is to ensure the student does work too many hours in a week to have sufficient rest time.
 External funders may have additional rules relating to part time working, which must be adhered to for the duration of the award.